 Who should NOT move to private label

-- You don't have a customer-service operation.
-Quality complaints become your problem, not the principal's.
+- You don't have a customer-service operation — quality complaints become your problem, not the principal's.

-The full self-assessment is in Section 8 of this article.
+The full self-assessment is in Section 8.

-2. OEM vs ODM vs Private Label vs Joint Development
+2. OEM vs ODM vs private label vs joint development

 | Model | Design ownership | What you provide | What the factory provides | Best fit |